programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 mv *_trans.txt *_translation
 ```

-Add all three blocs together in your Nano file.
+Add all three blocks together in your Nano file.
 Remember to include the correct shebang at the top of the script.
-Once the file is saved, you need to make it an executable.
+Once the file is saved, you need to make it executable.
 That is, you need to change the permissions on the file so that it is treated as a script.
 Enter the command `chmod a+x FILENAME`.
 To execute the file, simply write `./FILENAME`

 # Results
 As we look at our output, you will see that machine translation and OCR require significant editing from someone with knowledge of the source and target languages, as well as the subject being discussed.